Tutorial ~ Make your own Stickers (using blank envelope labels)

 DECORATE

 • Get out your coloured pens or watercolours and let your imagination play.
 Not sure what to do?
 Try a watercolour background wash around your Bible verse in your child’s favourite colour.
 Enjoy doodling?
 Make up your own clip art.
 Try some hearts, flowers, stars, animals, teddy bears, sports… etc. Match your package theme.
-It can be in colour, or black and white if your child likes colouring in.
+It can be in colour; or black and white if your child likes colouring in.

 • For something different, try making your own stickers or sticker decorations using clear contact paper.
 Simply draw your clip art on the shiny side, cut out and adhere.
+That would also make a great suncatcher or window cling.

 *